@FacesComponent("DemoMap")

 can be null, and it won’t be rendered.

-attribute value of the map
+The name attribute value of the map tag is retrieved using the

-, which returns the component’s unique
+getId method of UIComponent, which returns the component’s unique

-attribute value of the input
+identifier.
+The name attribute value of the input tag is retrieved

-using the getName(FacesContext, UIComponent)
+using the getName(FacesContext, UIComponent) method of MapRenderer.

 If you want your component to perform its own rendering but delegate to a renderer if there is one, include the following lines in the encoding method to check whether there is a renderer associated with this component: